interledger/rfcs/0028-web-monetization/0028-web-monetization.md

   - If the Web Monetization `<meta>` tags are malformed, the browser will stop here.
 The browser SHOULD report a warning via the console.
   - If the Web Monetization `<meta>` tags are well-formed, the browser should extract the Payment Pointer.
   - The browser will generate a fresh UUID (version 4) and use this as the Correlation ID from this point forward. **This Correlation ID MUST be unique per page load**, not per browser, session nor site.
-- The browser passes these payment details to the user's provider.
+- The browser passes these payment details to the user's provider (see [Payment Handler Flow](#payment-handler-flow)).
 - The provider resolves the payment pointer and begins to pay.
 The provider MAY be acting from a different machine from the user.
 Cookies and session information MUST not be carried with any requests made to resolve the Payment Pointer, with the exception of the Correlation ID.
   - On the SPSP query to resolve the Payment Pointer, a `Web-Monetization-Id` header is sent, containing the Correlation ID.
 The server running the web-monetized site may use this to associate future requests by the user with their payments.
   - With the `destination_account` and `shared_secret` fetched from the SPSP query, a STREAM connection is established.
 A single STREAM is opened on this connection, and a positive SendMax is set.